Skip to Main

 But the question remains, why don’t more women enter the field of engineering?

-“Right now, women make up only about 13% of the engineering workforce, they earn about 22% of the bachelor’s degrees in engineering,” said Society of Women Engineers executive director and CEO Karen Horting.
+“Right now, women make up only about 13% of the engineering workforce, they earn about 22% of the bachelor’s degrees in engineering,” Society of Women Engineers executive director and CEO Karen Horting said.
 “But we’ve done a lot of research on women engineers regarding why the numbers are still low, and a lot of it has to do with workplace climate and culture.”

-“In my classes I was sometimes the only girl there, sometimes there’s only five of us.
+“In my classes, I was sometimes the only girl there, sometimes there were only five of us.
 There really aren’t many women in the classes that I’ve been to.
-So, I guess since college I’ve already programed myself to get use to it, knowing there’s not going to be a lot of women, especially in the workforce.”
+So, I guess since college I’ve already programmed myself to get used to it, knowing there’s not going to be a lot of women, especially in the workforce.”

 Advertisement